This article will show you how to apply proven strategies to grow your B2B sales and revenue.

 B2B SEO plans leverage the latest updates to Google’s machine learning system for ranking, which is based on real results from businesses.

 Why Your Business Needs to Be Visible Online

 Having your business appear in front of as many users as possible is an obvious significance, there’s nothing grand there.

-However, where most B2B marketers get it wrong, would be to concentrate on talking about their products’ advantages and features, rather than what their clients are trying to find.
+However, where most B2B SEO Strategies get it wrong, would be to concentrate on talking about their products’ advantages and features, rather than what their clients are trying to find.

 Various keyword research tools such as the Keywords Everywhere plugin will provide you with a general idea of what is being searched for, but often the best way to uncover ideas is to look at the “suggested searches” that appear at the bottom of the results page.